phinguyen44/BADS_Project_WS1617/Notes/Phi Notes.md

         - mtry: number of variables randomly sampled. default is sqrt(#vars)
         - nodesize: min size of terminal nodes. the higher the number the smaller the tree (hence faster)
 4. Should we apply some heterogeneous ensembling?
 What are the benefits (Carauna et al)
+    - research shows that an effective ensemble includes models that are highly correct and make errors on different parts of input space (what are drawbacks of each model?)
+(Opitz)
+    - varying feature subsets used by each member of ensemble should promote this necessary diversity (Opitz) - features should promote _disagreement_ between models
+    - efficacy of a set of features depends on the learning algorithm itself (each learner may have different feature set) (Opitz)
+5. What is our approach to ensembling:
+    - hill climb (with replacement) Caruana
+    - each output must be calibrated first
 5. Platt scaling to calibrate -> smooths out so they better match posterior probabilities - also has an effect of reducing false positives (only in this case, by shifting predictions downward slightly)
-    - Calibration should be done on a separately trained set, then the output of the training set should be passed through the calibrated model
+    - Calibration should be done on a separately trained set, then the output of the training set should be passed through the calibrated model (Niculescu)

 ## Model Evaluation